-The Decluttr Store offers a low cost, waste reducing way to upgrade your tech - CNN Underscored
+The Decluttr Store offers a low-cost, waste-reducing way to upgrade your tech - CNN Underscored

 And if it just isn’t working out between you and your upgraded device?
 No need to tell Decluttr why.
 Just send it back and get your money back with its 14-day return policy — no questions asked.

-In addition to their no questions asked return policy, Decluttr offers a free 12-month limited warranty on all phones and tech.
-A warranty this good is hard to beat, and is a nod to Decluttr’s confidence in their certified workmanship.
+In addition to Decluttr’s no-questions-asked return policy, the brand offers a free 12-month limited warranty on all phones and tech.
+A warranty this good is hard to beat, and it’s a nod to Decluttr’s confidence in its certified workmanship.

 If all that hasn’t convinced you that Decluttr’s where you should be shopping for your next tech, use the code CNNTEN to get 10% off any refurbished tech at Decluttr (not including consoles and up to $80 per product).